My-Azure-Devops-Journey/Azure_infra_build_Shell_Scripting/README.md

 # Email.sh has the code to get the resources list in email

-# Variables.sh has the code to create the resources
+# Variables.sh has the code to create the resources in azure

+# Using cronjob we can schedule the email report daily to have a list about resources.